amigamess/Drum-MIC-3D/README.md

 This MIC is cheaper and work fine for TOMs, for HOME MADE RECORDING!

-In order to reduce noise, use conductive metal tape (for guitar ecc.)
+In order to noise reduce, use conductive metal tape (for guitar ecc.)

 ![06](https://github.com/amigamess/Drum-MIC-3D/assets/82521152/e162ca90-a40b-4393-b681-7b20f7766d7c)